Guseyn/guseyn.com/static/md/posts/simple-rs-jwt.md

 For testing your access token you can also use [this service](https://jwt.io/).
 Just change `alg` property to `RS256`.

 Also, I just released [cutie-jwt](https://github.com/Guseyn/cutie-jwt).
-So, if you want to use JWT in the declarative style, you should definetely try it.
+So, if you want to use JWT in the declarative style, you should definitely try it.

 <div class="refs">References</div>